 An alternate is to defer this report until the pandemic has subsided to allow for hybrid meetings to be piloted in safer conditions.
 This would allow for the hybrid pilot to take place without having to factor in as many public health restrictions.
-The elimination of inperson delegations, by considering Council as a cohort may significantly reduce risk.
+The elimination of inperson delegations, and by only having Council and staff who are subject to the Vaccination Policy in the Council Chambers may reduce some of the risk.
 This will also reduce reporting, and the background research required.
+Excluding the public will allow for members to remove their masks when speaking.